-Benefit Description You pay Infertility services (cont.)
-Infertility services after voluntary sterilization All charges Allergy care Testing and treatmentAllergy injectionsAllergy serum \$15 copayment per visit to your primary care physician\$50 copayment per visit to a specialist Not covered: Provocative food testing and sublingual allergy desensitization Food allergy ingestion testing Care and services from non-Plan providers unless pre- authorized by the Plan prior to receiving the service All charges Treatment therapies Chemotherapy and radiation therapy Note: High dose chemotherapy in association with autologous bone marrow transplants is limited to those transplants listed under Organ/Tissue Transplants on page 38.
-Respiratory and inhalation therapy Intravenous (IV)/Infusion Therapy - Home IV and antibiotic therapy Growth hormone therapy (GHT) Note: Growth hormone is covered under the prescription drug benefit.
-We only cover GHT when we pre-authorize the treatment.
+Benefit Description You pay After calendar year deductible Allergy care Testing and treatment \$15 copayment per visit to your primary care Allergy injections physician (No deductible) Allergy serum \$50 copayment per visit to a specialist (No deductible) Not covered: All charges • Provocative food testing and sublingual allergy desensitization Food allergy ingestion testing • Care and services from non-Plan providers unless precertified by the Plan prior to receiving the service Treatment therapies Chemotherapy and radiation therapy 30% coinsurance of our Plan allowance Note: High dose chemotherapy in association with autologous bone marrow transplants is limited to those transplants listed under Organ/Tissue Transplants on page 42.
+Respiratory and inhalation therapy • Intravenous (IV)/Infusion Therapy - Home IV and antibiotic therapy • Growth hormone therapy (GHT) Note: Growth hormone is covered under the prescription drug benefit.
+We only cover GHT when we precertify the treatment.
 We will ask you to submit information that establishes that the GHT is medically necessary.
-Ask us to authorize GHT before you begin treatment.
+Ask us to precertify GHT before you begin treatment.
 We will only cover GHT services and related services and supplies that we determine are medically necessary.
-See Other services under You need prior Plan approval for certain services on page 16.
-After satisfying the annual deductible, 30% coinsurance of our Plan allowance Applied Behavior Analysis (ABA) - Children with autism spectrum disorder Covered Services include "diagnosis" and "treatment" of Autism Spectrum Disorder in children from age two through ten.
-"Autism Spectrum Disorder" means any pervasive developmental disorder, including (i) autistic disorder, (ii) Asperger's Syndrome, (iii) Rett syndrome, (iv) childhood disintegrative disorder, or (v) Pervasive Developmental Disorder - Not Otherwise Specified, as defined in the most recent edition of The Diagnostic and Statistical Manual of Mental Disorders of the American Psychiatric Association.
-"Diagnosis of autism spectrum disorder" means medically necessary assessments, evaluations, or tests to diagnose whether an individual has an autism spectrum disorder. \$50 copayment per specialist visit After satisfying annual deductible, 30% coinsurance of our Plan allowance
+See Other Services under You Need Prior Plan Approval for certain services on page 19. • Cardiac rehabilitation following a qualifying event/condition is provided for up to 90 consecutive days from the start of rehabilitation. \$50 copayment per specialist office visit (No deductible) 30% coinsurance of our Plan allowance, during inpatient admission • Pulmonary, vascular, and vestibular rehabilitation is covered for up to 90 consecutive days from the start of rehabilitation. \$50 copayment per specialist office visit (No deductible) 30% coinsurance of our Plan allowance, during inpatient admission Dialysis - hemodialysis and peritoneal dialysis \$15 copayment per physician office visit (No deductible) 30% coinsurance of our Plan allowance Applied Behavior Analysis (ABA) - Children with autism spectrum disorder \$50 copayment per specialist visit (No deductible) Covered Services include "diagnosis" and "treatment" of Autism Spectrum Disorder in children from age two through ten.
+30% coinsurance of our Plan allowance